Confused about which necklace length to wear with which outfit and not sure where to start?

 We know: it can be tricky to figure out.

-To help you decide what will work for you we've come up with this handy necklace length guide, which includes a necklace size chart with both centimetres and inches, plus some tips on how to measure for a necklace.
+To help you figure out what will work best for you we've come up with this handy necklace length guide, which includes a necklace size chart with both centimetres and inches, plus some tips on how to measure for a necklace.

-Also scroll down to find a really useful table to help you figure out which necklace lengths will suit different necklines and outfits.
+Even better, scroll down to find a very useful table to help you figure out which necklace lengths will suit different necklines and outfits.

 Necklace size chart

-But remember that everyone is different and if you're not sure then you should measure to see what will suit you and your outfit/s.
+But remember that everyone is different and if you're not sure then you should measure to see what will suit you.

 Which necklace size to wear?